 The Mansewood Site- Henry's Croft Farm

-Plans for an allotment site around the Mansewood area were put forward around 1951.
-Glasgow City Council chose to compulsory purchase a site known as Henry's Croft Farm on top of what is now Mansewood High Park to build the allotment.
-The farm itself was a collection of arable fields around and on top of the hill that were used for grazing sheep and cattle and agriculture had been going on at the site since at least the 18th century.
-Arguably, building an allotment on the site in the 50s helped to maintain a link to historic local food production that would probably have been lost to concrete in the development-bonanza of the 1960s and 70s.
+Plans for an allotment site in the Mansewood area were put forward around 1951.
+Glasgow City Council chose to compulsory purchase a site known as Henry's Croft Farm, which sat atop what is now Mansewood High Park, to build the allotment.
+The farm itself was a collection of arable fields around and on top of the hill which were used for grazing sheep and cattle - agriculture had been going on at the site since at least the 18th century.
+Arguably, building an allotment on this site in the 1950s helped to maintain a link to historic local food production, which may have otherwise been lost to concrete in the development-bonanza of the 1960s and 70s.

-Mansewood High Allotments, as the site was called, proved to be very popular and most plots were let out quickly.
+Mansewood High Allotments proved to be very popular and most plots were let out quickly.
 High demand at the site led to an extension, but over time this popularity fell and the allotment site was made smaller.
 As many older plotholders gave up their growing spaces, the allotment began to fall into dereliction.

 In the late 1990s, new plotholders moved on to the site and reinvigorated Mansewood High Allotments - tidying the site up and reletting derelict plots to budding growers.
 Since then, the site has gone from strength to strength, undergoing two expansions.
 Today, all 50+ plots at Mansewood High Allotments are let, and there is a great sense of community spirit amongst its residents.